 6. Find the perfect angle.

-One of the biggest challenges of being a real estate photographer is finding the perfect angle to capture the room in it’s most attractive light.
+One of the biggest challenges of being a real estate photographer is finding the perfect angle to capture the room in its most attractive light.
 When you enter a room, walk around the outside of the room looking at it from all angles.
 Find the angle that shows the room in its most attractive light and set up your shot from there.

 Often, you’ll find yourself backed into a corner, trying to fit the entire room into your shot.
 You can work around this challenge through creative positioning.
 For example, you can shoot through an open door or stand in a corner to get the widest possible perspective.
-Or you position yourself in the stairs, counter, or table for an all-encompassing overhead shot.
+Or you position yourself on the stairs, counter, or table for an all-encompassing overhead shot.